Master2022E/simple-webrtc/README.md

 > **_NOTE 2:_**  Open the firewall on the server.

-> **_NOTE 3:_**  To get the application working is TLS required. according to [blog.mozilla.org](https://blog.mozilla.org/webrtc/camera-microphone-require-https-in-firefox-68/), this is done to incease the security of regular users.
+> **_NOTE 3:_**  To get the application working is TLS required.
+According to [blog.mozilla.org](https://blog.mozilla.org/webrtc/camera-microphone-require-https-in-firefox-68/), this is done to incease the security of regular users.